Kolkata Street Food Delight: Egg-Chicken Kathi Roll

 Now, I have made a quite a few alterations to the original method of making a street-style Kolkata Egg-Chicken Kathi Roll.
 First and foremost, the marinated chicken is air fried.
 Although, originally it is roasted over an open-pit fire, however, these days it is commonly fried over a large skillet along with sliced onion and sauces.
 This Air-fry technique uses no oil, hence no additional saturated fats.

 The parantha used is normally made out of maida or all-purpose flour.
 Instead, I used whole wheat flour, which has a higher quantity of fibre.
 You can also try my Instant Naan recipe to wrap the rolls here.
 Just like I used them to make some Chicken Tikka Tacos, sounds awesome right?

 Also, I didn’t use sauces, instead went for a yoghurt-based dip.
-I had some mint-coriander chutney on me, so I gave some that a mix with yoghurt and made some super healthy dip-sauce for the egg-chicken roll.
+I had some mint-coriander chutney with me, so I gave some that a mix with yoghurt and made some super healthy dip-sauce for the egg-chicken roll.

 Note: This image is for depiction only.
 This is a deconstructed version of the Egg-Chicken Roll.
 While serving, please remove the bamboo skewers and roll the parantha for greater ease in eating.